-As Needed This course presents an overview of alternative credit systems available at Warner Pacific, with emphasis on introducing students to the prior learning experience (PLE) essay, and reviewing other alternative credit systems, including CLEP and DSST tests, WP Proficiency Exams, and agencysponsored learning.
-Prerequisite: college composition and recommendation by advisor.
+This course presents an overview of alternative credit systems available at Warner Pacific, with emphasis on introducing students to the prior learning experience (PLE) essay, and reviewing other alternative credit systems, including CLEP and DSST tests, WP Proficiency Exams, and agency-sponsored learning.
+Prerequisite: EN 111A, EN 112A, and recommendation by advisor.